horpee/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that prints the effective username of the current user
+write a script that prints all the group the current user is part of